xinaesthete/suda_hugo/content/projects/schools/matai-bunk-beds-project/dscf3166-2/index.md

 ---
-title: "The state of the old beds – SUDA"
+title: "The state of the old beds"
 #slug: "index"
 ---